MarkusWandel/battery-tester/doc/manual.md

 # NiMH AA Battery Tester Manual
 # Usage
-They say a picture is a thousand words, so here's one:
+They say a picture is worth a thousand words, so here's one:

 ![Operation Flowchart](pix/flowchart.jpg)

 Additional notes:

-- Do not power device using USB and wall adapter at the same time.
-This could cause problems since both would drive the same 5V rail.
+- **Do not power device using USB and wall adapter at the same time.**  This could cause problems since both would drive the same 5V rail.
 The device will work on USB power alone as long as it does not go into charge mode.
 This is enough to test firmware changes.
-- Do not insert batteries after the device has powered up.
-If you were to get one backwards, it could burn out the Arduino, since backwards battery test is only done right after powerup.
+- **Do not insert batteries after the device has powered up.**  If you were to get one backwards, it could burn out the Arduino, since backward battery test is only done right after powerup.
 - A discharged battery (less than 1.0V into 3.3 ohm load) will show the same as an empty socket

 # How it works